thirumalaics/interview_prep/Summaries/GCP/JOIN optimization.md

 ## Join reordering
 - when joins can't be eliminated, the query optimizer uses the table constraints to infer information about join cardinalities
-- the query optimizer may then use the information when performing join re
+- the query optimizer may then use the information when performing join reordering

+- user must make sure of enforcing the above constraints